-It is the expectation that students submit assignments by the due date and time listed in each respective course syllabi, unless a different date and time is preapproved by the course instructor.
+Students should submit assignments by the due date and time listed in each course syllabi unless a different date and time is preapproved by the course instructor.
 Unless otherwise noted in each course syllabi, the time the assignment is due is 11:59 PM on the due date.
 For graded courses and for pass/fail courses where grading percentages are used, failure to submit by the due date and time will result in a 10% reduction, per calendar day it is late, in the grading for that assignment.
-For pass/fail courses, in which criteria must be met to pass a course, students are given a maximum of 3 calendar days from due date to complete late assignments.
+For pass/fail courses, in which criteria must be met to pass a course, students are given a maximum of 3 calendar days from the due date to complete late assignments.
 No more than 1 late assignment will be permitted per student for criteria-based pass/fail courses.
 In cases in which students consistently turn in assignments late, the student may be asked to appear before the Progress and Conduct Committee, where a learning contract may be put into place.